-- 1. Review at least annually the organizational structure of the Finance function and ensure the function has sufficient stature and authority within the Company and has unfettered access and a functional reporting line to the Committee. - 2.
-Approve the appointment or dismissal of the Chief Financial Officer. - 3.
+- 1. Review at least annually the organizational structure of the Finance function and ensure the function has unfettered access and a functional reporting line to the Committee. - 2.
+Approve the appointment or removal of the Chief Financial Officer. - 3.
 Review and approve annually the mandate of the Chief Financial Officer. - 4.
-Review and approve the function's resources and budget. - 5.
+Review and approve annually the Finance function's resources and budget. - 5.
 Annually assess the effectiveness and performance of the Chief Financial Officer, taking into account any regulatory findings with respect to the Finance function, and provide the results to the Chief Executive Officer as input into the compensation approval process. - 6.
 Periodically engage an independent third party to assess the effectiveness of the Finance function, review the results of that assessment and report such results to the Board. - 7.
 Provide a forum for the Chief Financial Officer to raise any financial reporting issues or issues with respect to the relationship and interaction among the Finance Department, management, the external auditor and/or regulators.